Ángel Nieves Díaz: Execution

+Several pleas for clemency were made for Díaz, including by President of the Senate of Puerto Rico Kenneth McClintock.
 In 2006, Díaz's last appeal was denied.
 As the date of the execution came closer, the case was again brought to the public attention.
 On November 28, 2006, the Governor of Puerto Rico, Aníbal Acevedo Vilá, asked the Governor of Florida, Jeb Bush, for clemency in the case.
 Governor Vilá voiced concerns about the fairness of Díaz's trial, the recanted testimony of Gajus, and Toro's life sentence.

 On December 13, 2006, Díaz was put to death by lethal injection at the Florida State Prison near Raiford.
 He never ordered a last meal, but was served a prison menu of shredded turkey with taco seasoning, shredded cheese, rice, pinto beans, tortilla shells, apple crisp, and iced tea, which he turned down.
-His final statement was: "The state of Florida is killing an innocent person.
+His final statement, translated from Spanish, was: "The state of Florida is killing an innocent person.
 The state of Florida is committing a crime because I am innocent.
 The death penalty is not only a form of vengeance, but also a cowardly act by humans.
 I'm sorry for what is happening to me and my family who have been put through this."
 A great amount of controversy surrounded the execution because, contrary to the usual practices, Díaz needed an additional dose of drugs to be executed.
-The whole process took approximately 34 minutes as opposed to the usual 7.5 minutes.
+The process took approximately 34 minutes as opposed to the usual 7.5 minutes.
 The family declared the procedure a botched execution.

 Gretl Plessinger, spokeswoman for the Florida Department of Corrections, said that Nieves Díaz did not feel any pain and that a liver condition was the cause of the delay, but the family then denied that Nieves Díaz suffered any such condition.
 A further investigation concluded that there was negligence in the placement of the needles in Nieves Díaz's arms, whereby the needle would have penetrated entirely through the vein, denying the drugs direct entry into the bloodstream and thereby preventing the drugs from directly reaching desired target sites such as the brain and diaphragm.
 Rather, the drugs were injected into soft tissue after the needle entered and immediately exited the vein, thereby greatly lengthening the time before death.
 As a result of this, then governor Jeb Bush postponed all pending executions until further notice.
 However, on July 18, 2007, the new governor, Charlie Crist, lifted the ban by signing a death warrant, authorizing the execution of Mark Dean Schwab.

 In 2014, The New Republic published photographs of the botched execution, showing discoloration on the prisoner's arms.

 Aftermath

+Díaz's body was repatriated to Puerto Rico, where he was buried in Río Piedras.
+A candlelight vigil was held in Old San Juan by opponents of the death penalty.

 In 2004, Toro's other murder conviction was vacated, making him eligible for parole.
 He was paroled on November 18, 2008.